 Updated 8/13/2020SHS Communication Protocols Regarding COVID-19

 - If your child is exposed to a person at SHS who is COVID-19 positive, an exposure email will be sent directly to you from Paul Kichler, Vice President of Operations, as part of the contact-tracing protocol, informing you that your child was exposed due to direct contact.
-Direct contact is defined as within six feet for 10 minutes or more.
+Direct contact is defined as within 6ft for 15 minutes collectively throughout a 24 hour period.

 - The name of the person who tested positive cannot be given for privacy reasons.
 HIPAA guidelines must and will be followed.